|Sparganium fallax is a

 perennial herb growing in colonies in ponds, wetlands, etc., where

 sideways to set up new vegetative growths.
-Leaves are alternate in a
+Leaves are in an alternate

 cross-section; there are ridges on backsides.
 Inflorescences are